msrenedo/RISCV-CYC1000/README.md

 # RISCV-CYC1000
 RISC-V (NEORV32) on CYC1000

-This repository containts the required files and instructions to implements a RISC-V (NEORV32) on CYC1000 FPGA Board.
+This repository containts the required files and instructions to implement a RISC-V (NEORV32) on the CYC1000 FPGA Board.

 NEORV32 project
 https://github.com/stnolting/neorv32